olavpo/dhis2-metadata-dependency-export/README.md

         "V4SoC7TzFMi",
         ...
       ],
-      "exportIndicatorGroupsIds": [         //IDs of indicator groups for which indicators will be exported (as opposed to the above)
+      "exportIndicatorGroupsIds": [         //IDs of indicator groups for which indicators will be exported (as opposed to the above).
+The group itself will not be included unless it is also added to "indicatorGroupIds".
           "F6Sofd7TgMi",
           ...
       ]